Try online: Binder badge

 Background

-Storm supports a wide range of formalisms.
+Storm supports a wide range of formalisms to specify Markov models.
 Stormpy can be used to build models from some of these formalisms.
 Moreover, during construction, various options can be set.
 This document yields information about the most important options.

 We use some standard examples: